DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

    * - `downstream()`_
      - startRunId, traversalLevel, startDate, endDate
      - A list of metadata Ids associated with a specific startRunId
      - Query the provenance database to find a set of downstream execution metadata that are related to a specific startRunId
-   * - `plotWorkflow()`_
-     - startRunId, render
-     - A provenance visulization graph at different levels such as prospective, retrospective, and hybrid
-     - Render a provannce graph for multiple runs
    * - `compareMultiRun()`_
      - script, List<runId>
      - A provenance visulization graph for prospective, retrospective, and hybrid provenance (multi-run)